maurice-daly/DriverAutomationTool/README.md

 							Updated XML logic file creation function
 							Updated Dell XML handling
 	6.4.9 Hotfix - (2020-21-10)	Lenovo XML hotfix
-	6.5.6 - (2021-20-08)	Updated manufacturer sources, with feeds from GitHub repo for imporoved maintenance and additions for Microsoft Surface devices
-				Fix for Microsoft Surface model detection on download Fixes for other bugs and typos
+	6.5.6 - (2021-20-08)	Updated manufacturer sources, with feeds from GitHub repo for imporoved maintenance Fix for Microsoft Surface model detection on download Fixes for other bugs and typos
+	7.0.0 - (2021-19-11)	Support for Windows 11 and Windows 10 21H2
+							Intune BIOS Control XML support